csomervil/The-E-C-S/README.md

 # Introduction

 The ECS is used to store, delete, update, and retrieve information from a database.

-The ECS is a back-end project made using Node.js, and the MySQL database.
+It is a back-end project made using Node.js, and the MySQL database.
 Installations are used such as dotnev to avoid leaking private information.
 When using the application one must create a .env file and fill in the corresponding information found in the connection.js file.

 # Usage: